Updated: Jun 13, 2021

 Our pride (overemphasis of self) causes us to excel through selfish ambition which leads to manipulation, shame, and according to James 3:16, EVERY EVIL PRACTICE.
 What follows?
 Disgrace (the reversal of God's favor or help).

-Our humility declares "I don't know it all, can't do it all, and without God's help, I will ultimately be ineffective in the Kingdom of God."
+Our humility declares "I don't know it all, can't do it all, and without God's help, I will ultimately be ineffective in the Kingdom of God, yet He has called me."
 What does God give as a result of this humility?
-Grace, favor, and practical skills associated wit living a successful life, including intellectual capacity and situational discernment.
+Grace, favor, and practical skills associated with living a successful life, including intellectual capacity and situational discernment.

 How do we walk in humility?
 Live like Jesus.